tugiss11/lifelong-learning/README.md

 # What This is, and Where It comes from

 This repository is heavily inspired by [this tremendous resource](https://github.com/LappleApple/awesome-leading-and-managing).
-I used to have all this stuff in my notes but now I want to try out repository so it's easily shareable and I can the learning path from commit history 😁
+I used to have all this stuff in my notes but now I want to try out repository so it's easily shareable and I can see the learning path from commit history 😁